Do you have any admissions questions? Check our FAQs below to find answers.

 Can I take individual courses without pursuing a degree?

 Absolutely!
-You will apply for admission as a non-degree seeking student, which does not require you to submit transcripts.
+You will apply for admission as a non-degree seeking student, which does not require you to submit transcripts (unless you did not leave your last institution in good standing).
 Non-degree seeking students are not eligible for financial aid.

 Where can I get a university catalog?